ComedicChimera/chai-lang.dev/whirlwind_org/static/markdown/guide/2~1Arrays.md

 collections, including arrays, are strongly typed; this means that a collection can only contain one type.

-***Note** It is possible to have multi-type collections through the use of type unions, but that will be covered later.*

 ### Array Literals

 Like simple types, collections also have literals.
 Array literals consist